NoelTautges/GraphicsAdder/README.md

 1.)
 Epic Games Store support

 2.)
-Automatic backup, and restore for game files
+Automatic backup and restore for game files

 3.)
 Generalization to all DirectX-exclusive Unity games